frank038/SimpleFM/README.md

 - custom folder icon
 - sticky selection by pressing in the circle
 - sends items to the desktop as special desktop files (feature of my SimpleDesktop program)
+- manages the permissions of multiple files at once (without checking the previous state of each of them, obviously)
 - and more...

 Support for drag and drop from my archive manager.
 For this operation it is used a custom solution, so no need of changing any window property.